-The snowfall starts from October and lasts up till May.
+The snowfall starts in October and lasts up till May.
 As the winter progresses the snowfall gets heavier during the months of December, January, February, March, and April.
 Most of the snow activities happen during these months of the year.
-It is suggested you carry heavy woolens during this season of peak winters.
+It is suggested you carry heavy woollens during this season of peak winters.

 The summers are mostly pleasant in Manali.
 It is during the summer months of August, September, and October when you can enjoy the famous Himachali apples.
 You can see apple trees laden with fruits during these months.
 Expect rainfall during the months of July, August, and September in Manali.

 Manali in winters

 Choosing the month or the time to travel to Manali also depends upon the kind of activities you will get to experience in Manali during your visit.

 A complete list of things to do in Manali